-Multiconsult has investigated Eika's portfolio and can confirm that the reviewed buildings have been identified as eligible for green bonds according to Eika's eligibility criteria related to building code and EPC-label for residential buildings.
+Multiconsult has investigated Eika's Private Market (PM) and Business Market (BM) portfolio and can confirm that the reviewed buildings have been identified as eligible for green bonds according to Eika's eligibility criteria related to building code and EPC-label for residential buildings.
 Criterion 3 on refurbishment has not been applied.

-Holiday homes, second mortgages and shared debt in cooperative housing have been excluded from the analysis, due to data availability and to avoid double counting of assets.
-The eligible 8,087 buildings/apartments in Eika's portfolio is estimated to amount to 565,072 square meters, scaled down by the engagement's share of building values.
+Holiday homes and second mortgages have been excluded from the analysis, due to data availability and to avoid double counting of assets.
+The eligible 8,491 buildings/apartments/apartment buildings in Eika's portfolio is estimated to amount to 1,227,947 square meters.
 Living area per object is available in intervals for most objects.
 The average value for the intervals is used in the calculation.
-For the smallest apartments and largest houses, where intervals are not available, the area is calculated based on national statistics (Statistics Norway).
-Where object specific living area data is missing, the area per dwelling is calculated based on average area in the rest of the portfolio.
-The area is calculated based on the assumption that the residents in the portfolio are equivalent to the average Norwegian residential building stock.
+Where object specific living area data is missing, the area is calculated based on national statistics (Statistics Norway6).

 The portfolio is first matched against criterion 1 (building code/year).
 The objects eligible under criterion 1 are supplemented with a number of objects qualifying due to energy performance certificate, criterion 2.
 There is no double-counting of objects that qualify pursuant to more than one criterion.
+As the criteria have developed since first issuance, to ensure new objects entering the portfolio are within the latest definition of top 15% energy efficient buildings in the building stock, as of 31/12/2020 no new buildings with energy grade C qualify and as of 31/12/2021 no new small residential buildings built according to TEK07 qualify, and these buildings have been grandfathered as of.
+Buildings with C or small residential buildings built according to TEK07 already in the portfolio at these dates, are grandfathered until they exit the portfolio.

-In total 15% of the objects in the total portfolio qualifies.
-The eligible objects are presented in somewhat more detail in table 3.
+In total, 16% of the objects in the total PM portfolio qualifies, and somewhat less of the apartment buildings in the BM portfolio.
+The eligible objects and related area are presented in somewhat more detail in Table 4 and 5.

-Criterion Type of dwelling Number of objects Area total [m ]

-Criterion 1 and 2 Apartments 2,944 101,308

-Small residential buildings 5,143 463,766

-Total criterion 1 and 2 8,087 565,074
+Criterion Type of dwelling Number of objects Area total [m2] Criterion 1 and 2 Small residential buildings 4,142 731,364 Apartments 3,027 230,465 Grandfathered Small residential buildings 1,043 182,861 Criterion 1 and 2 Apartments 230 16,970 Total criterion 1 and 2 8,442 1,161,660